 The first of 80 Electric Vehicle (EV) charge points we’re planning for 38 public carparks across Devon over the next 12 months are ready for public use.

-The charge points are at Dawlish’s Barton Car Park and Dartmouth’s Mayors Avenue Car Park and each has at least two charging bays and are able to charge two vehicles at one time.
+The charge points are at Dawlish’s Barton Car Park and Dartmouth’s Mayors Avenue Car Park and each has at least two charging bays.

 The bays are fully accessible, and the spaces will be for the sole use of electric vehicle charging.